-Using all 22 features, we decide which dr will give the best performance by examining the percent correct classification after the 5NN classifier as shown in Figure 6(a).
-From this plot we find that the dr which provides the best classification results is dr = 2.
-The classification matrix for this choice of dr is shown in Figure 8.
+Using all 22 features described above, we find that the dr which provides the best classification results is dr = 5.
+The classification matrix for this choice of dr is shown in Figure 6.
 Each entry of the matrix is the number of "e"s out of the 300 in the test document which were classified as the printer listed at the heading of its column.
 For example, examining the first row we see that 197 "e"s, printed from the Brother HL-1440 were classified correctly.
 The second highest number of "e"s were classified as being printed by the Minolta 1250W.
 A majority vote indicates that this document was most likely printed by the HL-1440, which is correct.